Sandun99/Sandun99/README.md

 ## 🚀 About Me
 I'm a passionate developer from Sri Lanka who loves turning ideas into reality with clean code.
 Currently focused on **Laravel**, **JavaScript**, and modern web technologies.

-- 🔭 Working on exciting full-stack projects
+- 🔭 Working on few full-stack projects
 - 🌱 Learning advanced Laravel patterns

 <br>